bryanlaufly/crypto-dashboard/README.md

 ## About Crypto Dashboard

-You will view your favorite crypto current price, 24 hours highest and lowest price in a dynamic nice wallpaper
+You can add this as your chrome extension into your chrome browser.
+Whenever you open a new tab, you will view your favorite crypto price, 24 hours highest and lowest price in a dynamic nice wallpaper.

-~Happy Buidl ~
+~Happy Buidling ~